pysmt/pysmt/examples/xoxo/README.md

 # Noughts and Crosses/Tic-Tac-Toe player with SAT solver

 uses pySMT and the solver of your choice to play O's and X's.
 The computer plays Os.
-Player X is given the value 1, and player O is given value 10.
-This makes it easy to detect number of turns taken as well as if a player has won.

 # How it works

-The game works by setting up a board with assertions for the valid settings.
+The game works by setting up a board of bit vectors.
+Every turn an assertion is added for that player's value.

-Then a set of assertions are created to detect a win, and another set for which turn it is.
-The solver uses these sets of assertions to determine the order of play:
+The solver then searches for solutions that satisfy in order:

-* checking if x has won: give up
+* x has won: give up
-* look for o to win: play that move
+* o to win next turn: play that move
-* look for x to win next turn: play in that space
+* x to win next turn: play in that space
-* looking for a win in the next 1 to 5 turns: play in a space (prioritise central position
+* play in an available space
 * if no possiblity for the computer to win, give up.

 # requirements